texfaq/texfaq.github.io/FAQ-edef.md

 permalink: /FAQ-edef
 ---

-R1obust LaTeX commands are either "naturally robust"&nbsp;&mdash; meaning that they never need `\protect`, or "self-protected"&nbsp;&mdash; meaning that they have `\protect` built in to their definition in some way.
+Robust LaTeX commands are either "naturally robust"&nbsp;&mdash; meaning that they never need `\protect`, or "self-protected"&nbsp;&mdash; meaning that they have `\protect` built in to their definition in some way.
 Self-protected commands, and fragile commands with